Generally recognized as safe: Concerns about ingredient safety

+Despite consumer group objections that this change would soften premarket safety scrutiny on new food ingredients, including a 2017 lawsuit by Center for Food Safety against the FDA, in 2021 a federal district court found that the FDA did not unlawfully delegate its authority over food safety, and that the rule was compliant with the Federal Food, Drug, and Cosmetic Act.

 A 2024 review of the FDA GRAS program identified several deficiencies, including the large volume of food additives needing better scrutiny, the strained resources for constant FDA surveillance, delays in enforcement action, and limited postmarket overview to ensure ingredient safety.
 The review provided recommendations for improving the GRAS process, including mandatory premarket assessments with application fees, more transparency in postmarket FDA review of GRAS substances and other additives used in food manufacturing, and additional resources to be allocated by Congress.

 In contrast to the need for increased resources to support the FDA, including improvements to the GRAS system, thousands of FDA employees were fired by the Trump Administration in April, 2025.

+Conflict of interest when a company pays or (indirectly) funds another company or individual to prove food additives as GRAS.

 In May 2025, the FDA announced it was planning a systematic postmarket review of GRAS substances.
 The announcement indicated increased scrutiny and burden of compliance for food manufacturers to justify GRAS, and a possible reevaluation of existing GRAS notifications.
 A congressional rule change for the GRAS review process was also submitted in early 2025.